dotMavriQ/dotfiles/README.md

 <img src="https://img.shields.io/liberapay/goal/dotMavriQ.svg?logo=liberapay">

-dotfiles are currently sorted into two bigger folders separating the computers that they operate on.
+dotfiles are currently sorted into three bigger folders separating the computers that they operate on.

 | NAME          | COMPUTER                   | OS             |
 |---------------|----------------------------|----------------|